Skydiving in Sydney FAQs

 What's the minimum age to skydive in Australia?

-By law, the minimum age for tandem skydiving in Australia is 12 years of age.
+16 years old is the minimum age to skydive in Australia.
 Any person under 18 years of age needs their parent or guardian’s written permission.
 There is no maximum age to skydive, however, we reserve the right to refuse a skydive based on our assessment based on age, weight and health to ensure everyone’s safety.
 If you have any questions, concerns or anything you need to discuss with us please don’t hesitate to get in contact with us to avoid disappointment on the day.

 What should I wear to go skydiving?

 Comfortable casual clothes.
 Dress for the weather on the day, it can be a little cooler at 14,000ft.
 We will provide you with a jumpsuit to wear over your clothes as well as skydiving goggles.
 If you wear glasses that’s fine, we have special over glasses goggles.
 Secure footwear that’s not going to fall off is a must.
 No flip flops or thongs.
 Enclosed shoes such as runners are required.
 Remember to empty your pockets!
 Check out our blog post on what to wear to go skydiving for more info.